-Other important Northern Province towns include the major mining centres of Phalaborwa and Thabazimbi, and Tzaneen, producer of tea, forestry products and tropical fruits.
+Other important Limpopo towns include the major mining centres of Phalaborwa and Thabazimbi, and Tzaneen, producer of tea, forestry products and tropical fruits.

-A new major road route will be the Maputo Corridor, which will link the province directly with the Mozambique port, creating development and trade opportunities, particularly in the south-eastern part of the province.
-The province's link with Maputo has been declared a 'main' corridor.
+The Maputo Corridor will link the province directly with Maputo Port, creating development and trade opportunities, particularly in the south-eastern part of the province.